Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Have you ever wondered what the components of web applications are?
 Or what are the roles of their individual components and layers?
 Or what are the technologies most commonly used for creating web applications?
 What are the most popular types of web applications?

 You need to know the answer to these questions.
-They are crucial from the business perspective because the awareness of differences and possibilities allows you to solve more accurately the business problems for which the applications are used.
+They are crucial from the business perspective because awareness of differences and possibilities allows you to solve the business problems for which the applications are used more accurately.

-You can answer the above question half-jokingly: because there are no websites anymore.
-They have been replaced by web applications.
+We can answer the above question half-jokingly because there are no websites anymore.
+Web applications have replaced them.
 Although not precise, the term remains.
-The sites using Content Management Systems (CMS) are still called ‘websites,’ although, in the strict sense, they are web applications.
+The sites using Content Management Systems (CMS) are still called "websites," although, in the strict sense, they're web applications.

-Confusion arises from the common feature of websites and web applications.
+Confusion arises from the common features of websites and web applications.
 Similarly to the websites of the past, some of the latter perform information functions only.
 They offer one-way messages, reduced to information.

-Some web applications, like all websites, do not allow users to interact with them.
-You can read, watch or listen to something but nothing more.
+Some web applications, like all websites, don't allow users to interact with them.
+You can read, watch, or listen to something, but nothing more.

 We develop applications based on AWS services and AWS components.